Content on this page was generated by AI and has not been manually reviewed.

 Using a VPN with secure DNS: how they work together

 A VPN creates an encrypted tunnel to a VPN server, which helps mask your IP address and location.
 Secure DNS protects the privacy of your DNS queries.
-When you combine both: Urban vpn para edge
+When you combine both: Mcafee vpn change location: how to switch servers, troubleshoot issues, maximize speed, and alternatives for 2026

 • Your DNS queries can stay encrypted as they travel to a trusted DoH server, reducing exposure on local networks.